-In general, luxury, unique and romantic experiences are funded more often than functional and everyday ones, so make sure you include plenty of special treats in your Patchwork honeymoon fund – champagne breakfasts, couples massages and the ‘love upgrade’ at your hotel.
+In general, luxury, unique and romantic experiences are funded more often than functional and everyday ones.
+So make sure you include plenty of special treats in your Patchwork honeymoon fund.
+For example, champagne breakfasts, couples massages and the ‘love upgrade’ at your hotel.

-However to keep everyone happy it makes sense to include some sensible items that Nan will understand and be happy to take care of for you – the taxis from the airport, a night in a nice hotel, a travel guide or a flight upgrade.
+However to keep everyone happy it makes sense to include some sensible items.
+Therefore Nan will understand and be happy to take care of for you.
+You could ask for taxis from the airport, a night in a nice hotel, a travel guide or a flight upgrade.

 If you go low, guests go high

 Lastly, it’s a good idea to include little treats – bottles of beers, ice-creams, or fresh coconuts on the beach.
 You can set the prices of gift items and experiences within your patchwork to as much as £500.
 But you can also set them to as low as £1 and we definitely encourage you to do so.
 Including lower priced treats not only means everyone can afford to buy you something.
 But, although it sounds counter intuitive, it also encourages people to spend more.